rbeer/nodebb-plugin-smoothshorts/README.md

 This also works on posts:

-![SmoothShorts on a post link](assets/onPost.png?raw=true "SmoothShorts on a post link") (not all themes have those links; posts are hashed, regardless of used theme)
+![SmoothShorts on a post link](assets/onPost.png?raw=true "SmoothShorts on a post link") (Not all themes have those links; same goes for teasers.
+Posts are hashed, regardless of used theme.)

 The now copied address is of the form `https://yourNodeBB.org/ss/HASH`.
 Visiting it will redirect to the associated post or topic: